Myshkin (singer): Early life

+Myshkin adopted her stage name in honor of the central character "Prince Myshkin", of Fyodor Dostoevsky's novel The Idiot.

 She is a native of Indiana where she was born to parents recently immigrated from the Netherlands.
 After studying theater in college she moved to New Mexico, and then spent some time traveling the U.S. before settling in New Orleans, Louisiana, in 1993.

 Career

+The artist adopted the stage name Myshkin, honoring "Prince Myshkin", the central character of Fyodor Dostoevsky's novel The Idiot.

 In New Orleans she recorded five albums of her own work, and appeared on many others.
 She was a member of The Road Dog Diva's, Ez Bake Organs, and the Mike West Band.
 Myshkin and Mike West toured as a duo for a decade, playing approximately 300 shows a year throughout the U.S., Europe, Canada and Australia, and were recipients of several of the city's music industry awards.

 In 2001 Myshkin formed a new band, Myshkin's Ruby Warblers, with John Lutz on upright bass and Scott Magee on drums.
 The first record, Rosebud Bullets, was a well received farewell to New Orleans for Myshkin, garnering spots on the 2003 best records top ten lists of The Village Voice and The Times-Picayune/The New Orleans Advocate.

-She moved to Portland, Oregon. in 2002, followed by drummer Magee a year later.
+Myshkin moved to Portland, Oregon. in 2002, followed by drummer Magee a year later.
 In Portland she began working with the electronic musician / producer Sailor Banks, with whom she released two albums Corvidae and Sigh Semaphore, concentrating on political and humanist themes.

 Myshkin's Ruby Warblers continued to tour the US and Europe until 2008, when Myshkin left the city to co-found a permaculture community in Southern Oregon.
 There she built an earth walled studio, in which she recorded That Diamond Lust released in 2012.